Even though guys can’t get pregnant, it’s important to know about emergency contraception if you are having sex with a female partner.

 Is it ok for my partner to use EC as her regular form of birth control?

-Emergency contraception is not meant to be a regular method of birth control.
+No. Emergency contraception is not meant to be a regular method of birth control.
 It is meant to be a one-time emergency treatment.
-Emergency contraception can be used when a condom breaks, when a diaphragm or cervical cap gets moved, if a woman is raped, or any time when there is unprotected sex.
-Your partner should not use emergency contraception as her only protection against pregnancy, because this method doesn't work as well as other types of birth control.
+Emergency contraception can be used when a condom breaks, when a diaphragm or cervical cap gets moved, or any time when there is unprotected sex.
+You and your partner should not use emergency contraception as her only protection against pregnancy, because this method doesn’t work as well as other types of birth control.